 - What are the major archival repositories, and do they have printed and/or online guides?

-1. Go to your country’s national archives and national library web sites.
-Look for national research guides or archival databases.
+1. Look at national archives and national library web sites.

 Look at the websites of your country's national, and other, archives.
+Also look at the national archives websites for colonizing countries or neighboring countries, if applicable.
 Watch for:

 - Country level guides and databases

 - Archival collection search engines, including repository catalogs